-Often urethritis, or inflammation of the urethra, is caused by an STD.
+Often urethritis, or inflammation of the urethra, is caused by an STI.
 But simple irritation of the tip of the urethra can also cause urethritis.
 Some common irritants include:

 Poor hygiene may also lead to urethritis.
 It can also be caused by physical damage to the urethra from vigorous sex, masturbation, or a medical procedures such as catheter insertion.

 Kidney stones are hard masses of minerals and salts that form inside the kidneys and move through the urinary tract.
 Kidney stones are often the result of dehydration, poor diet, or infection.
 Genetics also seem to play a role in whether or not a person develops kidney stones.

 Sometimes these stones make it to the tip of the urethra during urination.
 They can be very painful to pass, especially if they are large in size.
 Some kidney stones are as small as a fraction of an inch, while others are several inches long.